pombredanne/discern/docs/installation/installation_overview.rst

 6. mkdir /opt/edx
 7. virtualenv "/opt/edx"
 8. source /opt/edx/bin/activate
+9. pip install -r pre-requirements.txt
-9. pip install -r requirements.txt
+10. pip install -r requirements.txt
-10. python manage.py syncdb --settings=ml_service_api.settings --pythonpath=DIR WHERE YOU CLONED REPO
+11. python manage.py syncdb --settings=ml_service_api.settings --pythonpath=DIR WHERE YOU CLONED REPO
-11. python manage.py migrate --settings=ml_service_api.settings --pythonpath=DIR WHERE YOU CLONED REPO
+12. python manage.py migrate --settings=ml_service_api.settings --pythonpath=DIR WHERE YOU CLONED REPO

 You can skip the virtualenv commands if you like, but they will be a major help in keeping the packages for this repo separate from the rest of your system.